Lombiq/NPM-Targets/Readme.md

 mkdir -p "$HOME/.local/bin"
 ```

+Also if you have installed npm globally via your package manager, uninstall it to avoid future confusion.

 Next we install NVM and Node.js in userspace.
 1. Install NVM for your user: `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash`
 2. Type `nvm`.